TIME’s Walter Isaacson & Carlyle Group Founder David Rubenstein on ‘The Code Breaker’

 The bestselling author of Leonardo da Vinci and Steve Jobs returns with a gripping account of how Nobel Prize winner Jennifer Doudna and her colleagues launched a revolution that will allow us to cure diseases, fend off viruses, and have healthier babies.

 When Jennifer Doudna was in sixth grade, she came home one day to find that her dad had left a paperback titled The Double Helix on her bed.
 She put it aside, thinking it was one of those detective tales she loved.
 When she read it on a rainy Saturday, she discovered she was right, in a way.
 As she sped through the pages, she became enthralled by the intense drama behind the competition to discover the code of life.
 Even though her high school counselor told her girls didn’t become scientists, she decided she would.
 Driven by a passion to understand how nature works and to turn discoveries into inventions, she would help to make what the book’s author, James Watson, told her was the most important biological advance since his co-discovery of the structure of DNA.
-She and her collaborators turned
+She and her collaborators turned a curiosity of nature into an invention that will transform the human race: an easy-to-use tool that can edit DNA.
+Known as CRISPR, it opened a brave new world of medical miracles and moral questions.

 The development of CRISPR and the race to create vaccines for coronavirus will hasten our transition to the next great innovation revolution.
 The past half-century has been a digital age, based on the microchip, computer, and internet.
 Now we are entering a life-science revolution.
 Children who study digital coding will be joined by those who study genetic code.